After 5 Years As Pope, Francis' Charismatic Image Has Taken Some Hits

 But his latest international foray — into China — gets mixed reviews.
 Reports that the Vatican is negotiating with China on the appointment of bishops have unleashed a clash among Catholic officials.

 The church's goal is to restore unity between two different groups of Chinese Catholics.
 Seven million Chinese belong to underground Catholic communities loyal to the pope.
-Another 5 million belong to the state-controlled Catholic Patriotic Association, whose bishops are government-appointed.
+An additional 5 million belong to the state-controlled Catholic Patriotic Association, whose bishops are government-appointed.
 The Vatican would like a greater say in appointing the bishops.

 The Vatican and Beijing have not had formal diplomatic relations since 1951.
 It is clear that with China's growing weight on the world stage, the Vatican — which has centuries of diplomatic expertise — does not want to be left behind.